bunkeak/my-jekyll-website/_posts/2022-12-29-less-is-more.md

 ---
-title:  "Spend more Time Outside in June"
+title:  "Less is More in December"
 categories: jekyll update
 permalink: more-time-outside.html
 sidebar: mydoc_sidebar